helisnetwork/8x-monorepo/packages/docs/source/index.html.md

 8x is a Ethereum based protocol to facilitate the transfer of recurring subscription payments.

 The key issue 8x solves is the inability to schedule a transaction on a blockchain every month, automatically.
-We solve this through a network of layer 2 service nodes that actively watch for subscriptions that need to be processed, execute it on behalf of the user, pay the required gas fee and are earn a fee.
+We solve this through a network of layer 2 service nodes that actively watch for subscriptions that need to be processed, execute it on behalf of the user, and earn a fee.

-In the case that a service node doesn't excecute a subscription, their tokens are stolen from another node and the subcription is processed.
+In the case that a service node doesn't execute a subscription, another node can steal their tokens and process the subscription.
 This ensures that subscriptions don't go unprocessed forever.

-## What do I need to do charge my users?
+## How do I charge my users?

-There's a few steps at the moment, however we plan to simplify this in upcoming interations of the protocol.
+There are a few steps at the moment, however, we plan to simplify this in the upcoming iterations of the protocol.

 1. Create a subscription plan, plan hash returned on success
-2. Check if user has given allownace (ERC20) to 8x
+2. Check if the user has given allowance (ERC20) to 8x
 3. If not, give approval
-4. User subscribes by using a plan hash, subscription hash returned on success
+4. The user subscribes by using a plan hash, subscription hash returned on success
-5. User activates subscription, first payment is made
+5. The user activates the subscription, the first payment is made

-## What do I need to know?
+## How do I know if a user has paid?

-Not much, except for the fact that a subscription can have 3 states:
+A subscription can have 3 states:

 - Active
 - Processing
 - Inactive

-If a the subscription is being processed, you'll know whether the user has enough funds in their wallet and if 8x has authorisation to take funds from their wallet.
+If a subscription is being processed, you'll know whether the user has enough funds in their wallet and if 8x has the authorisation to take funds from their wallet.

+It's up to you how you would like to handle the processing state.

 > There is a maximum time period for how long a subscription can be under processing.

-It's up to you how you would like to handle the processing state.

 # Installation

-We have language bindings in JavaScript/Typescript.
-You can view code examples in the dark area to the right.
+Our library is written in Typescript and utilises other 8x Protocol packages.

 ### 8x.js